fieldmuseum/EMu-Documentation/README.md

   There is one structural changes disucssion for each EMu module.
 If any discussion leads to a request by a user or group to change or add new functionality to EMu (that is not urgetn) then a comment it added for that module.
 These comments are then held until the next round of funded structurak changes is submitted to Axiel for development.

 ## Module by module documentation
 Each module has a set of wiki pages that documents the use of that module at the Museum.
-This is where we document any standards are agreed by the respect working groups.
+This is where we document any standards and workflows are agreed by the respect working groups and departments.
+As well as any structural changes that have been approved and scheduled for development by Axiell.

 ### ebibliography
 [module](https://github.com/fieldmuseum/EMu-Documentation/wiki/ebibliography-module) [workflows](https://github.com/fieldmuseum/EMu-Documentation/wiki/ebibliography-workflows)